-Mike presents at various conferences as well as providing training workshops: always about the web and what we do with it and usually about social media, mobile, innovation and that kind of thing.
+Mike presents at and chairs various conferences as well as providing training workshops: always about the web and what we do with it and usually about social media, mobile, innovation and that kind of thing.

 If you’d like him to speak or workshop at something you’re organising, drop us a line.

 - 29th Jan 2019 – organised, chaired, presented at Museums Association Digital Basics Bootcamp

 - 12th March 2019 – How to stop freelance from killing you, Resilient Freelancing